Top 5 Reasons PUBG's Battle Royale Is a Better Experience than Fortnite

 And if you do get to be the last man standing, you will be congratulated with the famous "Winner Winner Chicken Dinner" catchphrase, which is a really nice, distinct touch that Fortnite lacks.

-A few other things could be mentioned as well, such as sound design and customization options, but for now, these five reasons should give you a good idea of why PUBG is a superior Battle Royale experience.
+A few other things could be mentioned as well, such as sound design and customization options, but for now, these five reasons should give you a good idea of why PUBG is better than Fortnite.
 Leave feedback in the comments section below if you'd like to give your two cents on the PUBG versus Fortnite debate.